Physical Chemistry Basics of DNA and Genetic Information

 |150 h||60 h||5 CP|

-Responsible coordinator of the module PH2154 is Günther Woehlke.
+Responsible coordinator of the module PH2154 in the version of SS 2019 was Günther Woehlke.

 Content, Learning Outcome and Preconditions